SarahBehairy/Stock-Market-App/README.md

 📦 Installation

 Clone the Repository:

 git clone https://github.com/your-username/stock-market-app.git
 cd stock-market-app

 Install Dependencies:

 npm install

 Start the Development Server:

 npm run dev

 Access the App: Open  http://localhost:5173/ in your browser.

-🖼️ Screenshots
-Splash Screen

-Stock List

-Search Stocks

-📚 Usage
-Splash Screen:

-The app displays a splash screen with a logo and name for 3 seconds before navigating to the homepage.
-Browse Stocks:

-Scroll down the page to load more stocks dynamically.
-Search Stocks:

-Type in the search bar to find specific stocks by ticker or name.
-Results update as you type.
-Error Handling:

-If the API request exceeds the rate limit, the app retries with exponential backoff.
 📋 File Structure

 src/